Poor Thor! No matter what he does, he always gets overshadowed by his adopted brother, Loki.

-Even as he becomes more sympathetic to the forces of good over the course of the Marvel Universe, he never loses his edgy sense of humor.
+Even as he becomes more sympathetic to the forces of good throughout the Marvel Universe, he never loses his edgy sense of humor.

-Here are some of the best Loki quotes — Avengers may find him annoying, but fans sure love him!
+Here are some of the best Loki quotes from the MCU.
+The Avengers may find him annoying, but fans love him!

 1. “Love is a dagger.”

 Loki (played by Tom Hiddleston) says this to Sylvie (played by Sophia Di Martino) in the TV series Loki (2021) when the two are drunkenly bonding on a dying planet in the show’s third episode.
 Loki does not believe in love or any so-called good forces.

 Instead, he believes love is a weakness and makes you vulnerable to betrayal.